damomarco/receipt_tracker/docs/architecture.md

 1. User clicks the `+` button, setting `isModalOpen` to `true` in `App.tsx`.
 2.  `AddReceiptModal` mounts.
 User uploads an image.
 3. The modal calls `geminiService.processReceiptImage`.
-4. The service returns structured JSON data, which is stored in the modal's local state.
+4. The service returns structured JSON data, including an array of items, which is stored in the modal's local state.
+5. User reviews and edits the data, including the itemized list.
-5. User clicks "Save".
+6. User clicks "Save".
 The modal calls the `onAddReceipt` prop function passed down from `App.tsx`.
-6.  `App.tsx` creates a new receipt object with a status of `'synced'`, adds it to the main `receipts` array, and updates `localStorage` via `setReceipts`.
+7.  `App.tsx` creates a new receipt object with a status of `'synced'`, adds it to the main `receipts` array, and updates `localStorage` via `setReceipts`.

 ### Adding a Receipt (Offline)